MooersLab/jupyterlabcctbxsnips/README.md

 PyMOL and  CCTBX cannot be called from the same cell.
 Also, the kernel has to be switched when changing programs.
 The name  `cctbx37` is designed to track the Python version used to create the environment.
-Create a Juptyer kernel also named cctbx37.
+Create a Juptyer kernel also named `cctbx37`.

 With PyMOL installed in the usual location via its installer, open PyMOL and install Jupyter inside it with the command `conda install -c conda-forge jupyter -y` entered at the PyMOL prompt.
 The install can be slow and the PyMOL prompt may appear to hang.
 Give it several minutes to complete.
 Success at installation will be reported to the command history window above the PyMOL prompt.
-Next, create a kernel named `pymol2.4.1` by entering in the terminal the following command that contains the path to the Ipython executable inside of the PyMOL.app.
+Next, create a kernel named `pymol2.4.1` by entering in the terminal the following command that contains the path to the Ipython executable inside of the `PyMOL.app`.
 On the Mac, the path and command is as follows: `/Applications/PyMOL.app/Contents/bin/ipython kernel install --name pymol37 --user`.

 Download and move the snippet libraries into place as above.